loopstick/CCA_Mechatronics_Spring2020/README.md

 ## Friday, May 8, 2020, 9am - Final Project Writeup due!

-## Saturday, May 9: Interface Show!!!
+## Saturday, May 9: Interface Show - CANCELLED!!!
+ - We hope to find an online platform to host this show.
+Stay tuned!
-	7PM to 9:30PM
+	~7PM to 9:30PM
 	Oliver Art Center
 	California College of the Arts
-	5212 Broadway, Oakland
+	5212 Broadway, Oakland~

 ## Current Student Repositories